Your garage looks absolutely perfect for a gym. Concrete floor, oodles of empty space… And a floor that turns out to not be level. Doh!

 Putting the rack against a side wall isn’t recommended without leveling it.
 One side of your body will be lower than the other.
-Worse, you’ll do your set with the bar balanced level and one side of the bar will always hit the non-level J cups as you re-rack.
+Worse, you’ll do your set with the bar balanced level and one side of the bar will always hit the non-level J cups first when you re-rack.

-To level your rack, Rogue sells sets of 7″x5″ steel shims in 1/4″ or 5/64″ thickness that are compatible with the Infinity, Monster, or Monster Lite racks and rigs and are meant to be put in place as you bolt down your rack feet.
+To level your rack you can put shims on the downslope side.
+Rogue sells sets of 7″x5″ steel shims in 1/4″ or 5/64″ thickness that are compatible with the Infinity, Monster, or Monster Lite racks and rigs and are meant to be put in place as you bolt down your rack feet.
 They’re just a set of steel plates with channels in them to allow for the screws going through.

 The easiest DIY thing might be UHMW plastic shims that you can cut and drill.
 UHMW is tough material used on power rack J-cups and can be cut with a power saw only.
-UHMW sheets can be found at these search links on Amazon or eBay.
+UHMW sheets can be found at these search links on Amazon.

 For a rack with feet placed 4ft apart, on each lower sloped foot you would need 1/2″ worth of shims on a 1 degree slope, or 1″ of shims on a 2 degree slope.
-Find a way to measure your floor’s slope first to see exactly how much shimming you need.
-If you’re going to do this, you might as well get it as level as possible.
+Find a way to measure your floor’s slope first with an angle or level tool to see exactly how much shimming you need.

 With some exercises the slope doesn’t matter much.
-Your body is meant to traverse rough ground all over the Earth and lift objects on various types of uneven ground.
-Beyond particular issues like the above where even a little slope can be an issue for a deadlift or a power rack situated sideways, you’ll be fine for many other types of exercises like any dumbbell exercises or conditioning work.
+Your body is meant to traverse rough ground all over the Earth and lift objects on various types of uneven ground and deal with asymmetric forces.

 Any other good ways you’ve found to deal with a sloped floor?